 Our Bilingual Curriculum

-At Saint Jerome School we offer a partial immersion bilingual curriculum experience that delivers the National Curriculum for England with the opportunity to develop a love and confidence in speaking, listening, reading and writing in French.
+At Saint Jerome Church of England Bilingual School we offer a partial immersion bilingual curriculum experience that delivers the National Curriculum for England with the opportunity to develop a love and confidence in speaking, listening, reading and writing in French.
 Aspects of the curriculum are learnt in French and cultural awareness and experiences are gained all through the year.
 As the visual representation of our curriculum highlights, all pupils revisit the same French curriculum every year including the recurring topics and cultural celebrations, but they do so as they progress through the school with richer vocabulary, stronger phonic skills and a better mastery of grammatical structures.

 Initially the focus in Reception is developing listening and attention skills – in both English and French.
 Children in Reception are exposed to the French language through a daily French session in which they listen to and join in with songs, rhymes and simple stories and become familiar with the sounds of French and learn the basic vocabulary that they need for the classroom routines.
 The routines for the day are reinforced through songs and staff use the English and French languages to greet children, to praise children and to give instructions.
 The focus is exclusively on speaking and listening and playing with sounds.
 Children work regularly with a French speaker in a small group to practise their speaking and listening skills (total immersion experiences or language showers) and to practise the vocabulary that they have learned.
 Children have the opportunity to use French in their learning of expressive art and design, working with our French speaking Art specialist teacher.
 Children begin to find out about people who speak French around the world and some of the customs and traditions of French speakers and gain confidence in producing unfamiliar sounds.